 Olympos offers all kinds of accommodation, mostly mid-range and budget hotels, as well as tree houses, bungalows, and camping sites.
 Many guest houses can help to organize activities such as mountain biking, hiking, yoga, scuba diving, paragliding, boat tours, and ATV tours.

-Best places to stay in Olympos Beach:
+Best places to stay in Olympos Beach for first-time tourists:

 Alanya, known as Turkey’s south, is situated 100 km east of Antalya, between the Mediterranean Sea and Taurus Mountains.
 With beautiful beaches, impressive 13th-century castle, Red Tower, and the historic fortified harbor, Alanya attracts tourists from Germany, Holland, Scandinavia, and Russia.

 Cleopatra Beach is one of the most beautiful beaches in Turkey, that has crystal-clear water and numerous water sport activities.
 It is a Blue Flag with shallow water and numerous snack bars nearby.

 Alanya Fortress was built by the Seljuk sultan Alaeddin Keykubad in the 13th century on the foundation of the Hellenistic period.
 The Ehmedek neighborhood in the lower part of the castle is packed with Ottoman houses.

 Kizil Kule, also known as Red Tower, is one of Seljuk’s most prominent monuments.
 It served as the defense tower of the harbor at the time.
 There are exhibitions on the lowest floor of the tower.
 Seljuk Shipyard (Tersane) is also a fine example of the Seljuk era.

 You can take a boat tour to the Pirate Cave, Damlatas Cave, Lovers’ Cave, and Fosforlu Cave.
 Damlatas Cave was found during the Alanya Harbor’s construction in 1948.